lmullen/lincolnmullen.com/content/blog/2022-10-30-working-on-it-14/index.md

 I'm not going to talk much---if at all---about the podcast before it is released, because I've learned that nothing kills my enthusiasm for working on a project like oversharing it before it is done.
 We are still looking for additional funders for the podcast, and the show doesn't have a title yet.

 But we had a "podcast summit" at my house this past week to kick off our collaboration.
-And---wow---have we assembed a great team.
+And---wow---have we assembled a great team.
 Our colleagues [Jeanette Patrick](https://www.linkedin.com/in/jeanettepatrick) (who is a co-PI on the grant) and [Jim Ambuske](https://www.jamespambuske.com) are the producers on the podcast.
 [Zev Eleff](https://www.gratz.edu/about/office-of-the-president) is leading our advisory board.
 [Mark Oppenheimer](https://www.markoppenheimer.com/) will be the podcast host.
 And we are close to concluding a partnership with a leading historian in the field to research and write the project.

 <hr class="break">

 Two related recommendations.
 For listening, check out [Gatecrashers](https://www.tabletmag.com/sections/community/articles/gatecrashers-podcast-jews-ivy-league), a podcast from Mark Oppenheimer and _Tablet_ magazine about "the hidden history of Jews and the Ivy League."
-For reading, check out Britt Tevis's article "[Trends in the Study of Antisemitism in United States History](https://www.muse.jhu.edu/article/804163.)" in _American Jewish History_.
+For reading, check out Britt Tevis's article "[Trends in the Study of Antisemitism in United States History](https://muse.jhu.edu/article/804163)" in _American Jewish History_.

 <hr class="break">